back

 Conducting Monthly Performance Reviews

-Make it a habit to block off time at the end of each month to look at your performance.
-This doesn't need to be some huge, formal report.
-A quick review in a spreadsheet or right inside your Postiz analytics dashboard is often all you need to spot trends.
+Make it a habit to review your performance at the end of each month.
+It doesn’t need to be a full report — a quick check in a spreadsheet or inside your Postiz analytics dashboard is often enough to identify trends.

-As you review, ask yourself a few key questions:
+As you review, focus on a few key questions:

-1. Which content pillars drove the most engagement?
-Did those "Behind the Scenes" posts get more love than your "Product Spotlights"?
-If so, it's time to double down on what's working.
+• Which content pillars generated the most engagement?
+Did “Behind the Scenes” posts outperform “Product Spotlights”?
+Double down on what works.

-3. Which days and times generated the best results?
-Use this data to tweak your posting schedule and get your content in front of more people when they're most active.
+• Which days and times deliver the strongest results?
+Use that data to refine your posting schedule and reach your audience when they’re most active.

-This cycle of planning, publishing, measuring, and refining is really the heart of any solid social media strategy.
-With each pass, your content calendar gets sharper, more effective, and more in tune with what your audience truly wants.
-It’s how you finally stop guessing and start building a predictable way to grow.
+This cycle of planning, publishing, measuring, and refining is the foundation of every strong social media strategy.
+Each iteration makes your content calendar for social media sharper, more effective, and better aligned with your audience’s needs.

 How Far Out Should We Actually Plan Our Content?